Football trading strategiesHorse racing strategiesExcel Trading Spreadsheets

 Providing you stake correctly, you could make good percentage profits on your initial stake if you are able to Hedge using this strategy.

-The big advantage of this strategy is that it is a Bet First Hedge, rather than a Lay First hedge.
+An advantage of this strategy is that it is a Bet First Hedge, rather than a Lay First Hedge.

-If events go against you, a Dutching strategy is provided to enable you to continue trading in the match.
+If events go against you, a Dutching strategy is suggested to enable you to continue trading in the match.

 Basic Strategy.